larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

-Within the bounds of the policies set herein, and with the approval of the IESG, the moderator team shall develop processes and criteria relating to moderation, including the moderator team's own operating procedures.
+Within the bounds of the policies set herein, and with the approval of the IESG, the moderator team shall develop and maintain processes and criteria relating to moderation, including the moderator team's own operating procedures.

 Those processes and criteria shall be developed with community input